1990 - Our Origin

 2015 - US Dairy Project Validation

-Through a partnership with Sustainable Conservation and Denele Analytical, BioFiltro's first commercial scale US dairy receives a grant from the USDA to fund UC Davis air and water quality studies and an economic feasibility study by the California Polytechnic State University San Luis Obispo
+Through a partnership with Sustainable Conservation and Denele Analytical, BioFiltro's first commercial scale US dairy receives a grant from the USDA to fund University of California, Davis air and water quality studies and a California Polytechnic State University, San Luis Obispo economic feasibility study

 2015 - American Expansion